 Visiting Estonia in winter is exciting, as it offers so many winter activities and things to do, which are hard to find in most other countries.
 It can be cold in the winter, so when you finally get yourself together to head outside, put on your warm mittens, silly winter hat, and heavy boots (read

-Lahemaa - a sensation among visitors coming to Tallinn and realising that in a country of only 1.3 million people, untouched nature is just a few steps away from the busy capital.
-Since the first companies started to take people to Lahemaa National Park and tourists started to share their experiences on TripAdvisor, there were suddenly lines of people in front of Tallinn Tourist Information Centre, demanding a day trip to Lahemaa which during the peaks season is most often sold out.
-To be absolutely clear - Lahemaa is gorgeous.
-It is a perfect opportunity to see the nature, beautiful coasts and lush bogs and obtain a glimpse of Estonian history by visiting the romantic manors in the area.
-If you are looking for a day packed with an abundance of sights, then read no further and book a day trip before it is sold out.
+Lahemaa National Park is a sensation among visitors coming to Tallinn.
+In a country of only 1.3 million people, untouched nature is just a few steps away from the busy capital.
+Since the first companies began taking people to Lahemaa National Park and tourists started sharing their experiences on TripAdvisor, there were suddenly lines of people in front of Tallinn Tourist Information Centre, demanding day trips to Lahemaa, which during the peak season is most often sold out.
+Lahemaa National Park is gorgeous and a perfect opportunity to see nature, beautiful coasts, and lush bogs, and obtain a glimpse of Estonian history by visiting the romantic manors in the area.
+If you are looking for a day packed with an abundance of sights, then read no further and book a day trip.
+But if you were already at the national park or looking for something else, here are the best alternative tours from Tallinn.
 Warning!
-Watch out for what you expect from a "national park" - it is not a fenced area where bears and wolves are kept so that tourists could go on safari and take selfies with them.
-A national park in Estonia simply means an area that is protected for its ecological value and spectacular nature.
-Wolves, bears, beavers, foxes and what-not do live in this wilderness, but are very good at minding their own business and typically stay away from the tourist crowd.
-So where to go if you want to explore the nature but also stay away from tourists that already leave a large footprint on Lahemaa's ecology?
+National parks in Estonia are not safari parks Watch out for what you expect from a “national park” — it is not a fenced area where bears and wolves are kept so tourists can take selfies with them.
+A national park in Estonia means an area protected for its ecological value and spectacular nature.
+Wolves, bears, beavers, foxes, and many other wild animals live in this wilderness.
+Still, they are excellent at minding their own business and typically stay far away from people, especially on popular tourist trails.
+So, where to go if you want to explore nature but also avoid tourists who already leave a large footprint on Lahemaa's ecology?
 Here are some ideas for you...
-Escape to tiny Prangli island just off the coast of Tallinn Prangli - although only 30 km from Tallinn, with a population of only about 100 people, it is an island undiscovered even by most Estonians.
-In case the
+1. Escape to Prangli Island - Quiet, authentic and close to Tallinn Only 30 km from Tallinn, tiny Prangli Island feels like a world of its own.
+Home to

-Lahemaa – a sensation among visitors coming to Tallinn and realising that in a country of only 1.3 million people, untouched nature is just a few steps away from the busy capital.
-Since the first companies started to take people to Lahemaa National Park and tourists started to share their experiences on TripAdvisor, there were
+Lahemaa National Park is a sensation among visitors coming to Tallinn.
+In a country of only 1.3 million people, untouched nature is just a few steps away from the busy capital.
+Since the first companies began taking people to Lahemaa National Park and tourists started sharing their experiences on TripAdvisor, there were suddenly lines of